szerpa17/cross-sell-predictions/README.md

     * The Kaggle train.csv file was used to build and train our model, and is saved in our Resources folder as [customer_data.csv](resources/customer_data.csv).
     * The Kaggle test.csv data was used to externally test our model, and may be found [here](resources/test.csv).

-The data used to build our selected Machine Learning model contains contains 11 customer attributes found below.
+The data used to build our selected Machine Learning model contains 11 customer attributes found below.
 ![Variables and their Definitions](images/variable_definitions.PNG)